kyverno/kyverno/documentation/writing-policies.md

                   app: mongodb
               matchExpressions:
                   - {key: tier, operator: In, values: [database]}
+        # Optional, subjects to be matched
+        subjects:
+          kind: User
+          name: mary@somecorp.com
+        # Optional, roles to be matched
+        roles:
+        # Optional, clusterroles to be matched
+        clusterroles:
       # Resources that need to be excluded
       exclude: # Optional, resources to be excluded from evaulation
         resources: